arcadeangel/coinop4charity/journal.md

 And losers, I will pull from a classic quote here to dodge your questions,

 "You have learnt something.
-That always feels at first as if you have lost something." - Major Barbara
+That always feels at first as if you have lost something." - Andrew Undershaft, Major Barbara

 Now let the games begin.